 Steve Midgley is the Executive Director of Biblical Counselling UK.
 Steve teaches courses in biblical counselling at Oak Hill College and is the director of the Certificate Course provided by Biblical Counselling UK in association with CCEF and supported by Oak Hill.
 He is a board member of CCEF and on the council of the Biblical Counseling Coalition.
 He is senior minister of Christ Church, Cambridge and trained as a psychiatrist before being ordained.

 Andrew Collins is an elder at Killicomaine Evangelical Church, Portadown, Northern Ireland and works part-time as a consultant psychiatrist in Psychiatric Intensive Care and part-time in biblical counselling.
 Andrew also provides teaching and training on pastoral and mental health issues for churches and conferences.
+He leads the Certificate Course in Belfast.

 Joanna Jackson is a chartered Counselling Psychologist and works as the Director of Counselling at the All Souls Counselling Service in London.
 She has also trained in Bible teaching and Biblical counselling.
 Her doctoral research focused on the ethical issues associated with integrating psychology and spirituality.